sous-chefs/nfs/README.md

 ## Requirements

-Should work on any Red Hat-family or Debian-family Linux distribution.
+Should work on any Red Hat-family and Debian-family or Suse Sles Linux distribution.

 *Note*:This cookbook depends on Sean O'Meara's [line cookbook](https://github.com/someara/line-cookbook)